-Ashlee Rust enters her second season as a full-time assistant coach for the Washington University in St. Louis volleyball program in 2015.
+Ashlee Rust enters her third season as a full-time assistant coach for the Washington University in St. Louis volleyball program in 2016.

 Prior to joining the WashU staff in August 2014, Rust spent the 2012 and 2013 seasons as an assistant coach at Coe College in Cedar Rapids, Iowa.
 She helped lead the Kohawks to a 53-18 record in those two seasons, including a school-record 33 wins in 2013.
 Coe finished as the Iowa Intercollegiate Athletic Conference (IIAC) runner-up in both 2012 and 2013, and had a total of nine individuals earn all-conference honors in Rust's two seasons as the assistant coach.